Federal judge in Florida throws out national mask mandate for travelers - NewsBreak

 Representatives for the White House and the CDC did not immediately respond to a message seeking comment.

-The post Federal judge in Florida throws out national mask mandate for travelers appeared first on Virginia Mercury .
+The post Federal judge in Florida throws out national mask mandate for travelers appeared first on Kansas Reflector .

 Comments / 0